-All of these learners will leave wit primary method 0 communication to enable adults to support them effectively Individual preferences motivations are prioritised. .
-W aim to give our learners strategie to cope with high anxiety and stress in an adaptive way which are highly supported by the familia adults working with them
+All of these learners will leave with a primary method of communication enable adults support them effectively.
+Individual preferences and motivations prioritised. .
+We aim to give our learners strategies to cope with high anxiety and stress in an adaptive way which are highly supported by the familiar adults working with them